developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 * Advanced data formatting (rules-based data manipulation)

 **Output Plug-ins specify**:
-* Keystroke (like typing into a field)
+* Keystrokes (emulates manual keyboard input)
-* Intent (programmatic hand-off)
+* Intent (programmatic hand-off of data)
-* IP Output (saving to a server)
+* IP Output (saving data to a server)

 ### Input Plug-ins
-Input Plug-ins determine which device will acquire the data.

-#### Barcode Scanner Input Plug-in
+Input Plug-ins specify the device hardware to be used to acquire the data before sending it for processing.
+Those included with DataWedge are explained below. **DataWedge also provides beep sounds and other feedback to alert the user of scanning results and barcode type.
+Refer to Scanner Parameters section for more information**.

-The Barcode Scanner Input Plug-in reads data from the integrated barcode scanner built into the device, attached by cable or implemented as a snap-on module.
+**The Barcode Scanner Input Plug-in** reads data from the integrated barcode scanner built into the device, attached by cable or implemented as a snap-on module.
 This Plug-in supports laser, imager and internal cameras.
-Raw barcode data can be processed or formatted using Process Plug-ins as required.
-DataWedge has built-in feedback functionality for the barcode scanner to issue user alerts.
-The feedback settings can be configured according to user requirement.

-#### MSR Input Plug-in
+The raw barcode data that's acquired is processed or formatted as required using Process Plug-ins.

-For magnetic stripe reader modules, the MSR Input Plug-in reads data from an integrated MSR reader or attached Scan/MSR Module.
-Raw data from the reader can be processed or formatted using Process Plug-ins as required.
+**The MSR Input Plug-in** is for magnetic stripe reader modules.
+This plug-in reads data from an integrated MSR reader or attached Scan/MSR Module, after which the raw data from the reader can be processed or formatted as required using Process Plug-ins.

-#### SimulScan Input Plug-in
-Zebra SimulScan permits the simultaneous capture of barcodes, images, text, signatures, phone numbers and other data on multi-part forms.
+**The SimulScan Input Plug-in** permits simultaneous capture of barcodes, images, text, signatures, phone numbers and other data on multi-part forms.
 The SimulScan Input Plug-in adds this capability to DataWedge.
-When form data is captured according to a designated SimulScan template, data can be processed or formatted using Process Plug-ins as required.
+When form data is captured according to a designated SimulScan template, data can be processed or formatted as required using Process Plug-ins.

 **Note**: DataWedge concatenates all text captured through SimulScan into a single string, and performs processing on the concatenated string.

 ### Process Plug-ins
-Process Plug-ins manipulate the acquired data in a specified way before sending to the associated application via the Output Plug-in.
+Process Plug-ins manipulate the acquired data in a specified way before sending to the associated application or server via the Output Plug-in.
+Those included with DataWedge are explained below.

-#### Basic Format Process Plug-in
-The Basic Format Plug-in allows DataWedge to add a prefix and/or a suffix to captured data before passing it to an Output Plug-in.
+**The Basic Format Process Plug-in** allows DataWedge to add a prefix and/or a suffix to captured data before passing it to an Output Plug-in.
 It also permits the insertion of TAB and ENTER keystrokes as well as conversion of data to hex.

-#### Advanced Format Process Plug-in

-The Advanced Format Plug-in allows DataWedge to add a prefix and/or a suffix to the captured data before passing it to an Output Plug-in.
+**The Advanced Format Process Plug-in** allows DataWedge to add a prefix and/or a suffix to the captured data before passing it to an Output Plug-in.

 ### Output Plug-ins
-Output Plug-ins send the processed data from to the associated application.
+Output Plug-ins send the processed data to the associated application or server.
+Those included with DataWedge are explained below.

-#### Keystroke Output Plug-in
-The Keystroke Output Plug-in collects the processed data and sends it to the associated application by emulating keystrokes.
+**The Keystroke Output Plug-in** collects the processed data and sends it to the associated application as a series of keystrokes, emulating the actions of a user pressing the keys.

-#### Intent Output Plug-in
-The Intent Output Plug-in collects the processed data the associated foreground application as payload within an Android Intent.
+**The Intent Output Plug-in** sends the processed data to the associated foreground application as payload within an Android Intent.

-#### IP Outut Plug-in
-The IP Output Plug-in allows captured data to be sent over an IP network to a specified IP address and port using either TCP or UDP transport protocols.
+**The IP Output Plug-in** allows captured data to be sent to a specified IP address and port using either TCP or UDP transport protocols to a Windows server running Zebra IPWedge software.
+Please refer to the [IP Output Guide](../ipoutput) for further information.

 ## Create a Profile
+This section provides step-by-step instructions for creating a DataWedge Profile, which includes plug-ins for input, processing and output, and an association with an app.
+These steps are required for every app that's intended to use DataWedge as its scanning services provider.

+### Quick Steps
+To enable DataWedge scanning services for an app, perform the following steps* on the device:

+1. **Install the app** that will use DataWedge for scanning.
+2. **Start DataWedge** app.
+3. In DataWedge, select **Menu->New Profile**.
+4. **Enter a name and tap OK**.
+The new profile will appear in the Profiles list.
+5. Tap on the new profile.
+6. **Select Associated Apps** from the Applications section.
+7. Select **Menu->New app/activity**.
+A list of installed apps will appear.
+8. Select your app's package name (scrolling down, if necessary).
+9. **Tap the asterisk** (*) to associate all of your app's activities with DataWedge.
+10. Tap the device's Back button until the new Profile's Settings screen appears.
+11. Confirm that the 'Profile enabled' checkbox is checked.
+12. **Uncheck the 'Enabled' checkboxes of the Barcode Input, Keystroke Output and Intent Output sections**.

+The app is now associated with DataWedge for scanning.
+Test and adjust input, processing and output parameters as necessary.

+&#42; *Steps shown are for Android; corresponding steps on Windows devices will vary slightly*.

 To launch DataWedge, touch  Home > DataWedge.
 The DataWedge Profiles screen appears.
 By default, three profiles appear: